Some journal entries from last fall before a show

 I will make lots of great, brand new, shockingly amazing paintings in time for the opening, and all in perfect timing.
 People will faint and scream when they see them.

-As we surely are.
-We are so slowly being boiled with the acts of the administration, slowly slowly
+As we all surely are.
+We are so slowly being boiled as the administration dismantles things, makes trouble, just snow blinds us every day.

-we don't even know how close we are to our own demise, all us little froggies.
+And we don't even know how close we are to our own demise! what are we going to do?

 Sat 25th